winitzki/scall/tutorial/programming_dhall.md

 Because of the use of `unfix`, the resulting fixpoint value will have poor performance: it will traverse the entire initial data structure (`x`) when fetching every new element.

+The converse transformation (from the greatest fixpoint to the least fixpoint) is known as a **hylomorphism**.
+In Dhall, it is generally not possible to implement hylomorphisms, because it is not guaranteed that the greatest fixpoint type contains finitely many data items.
+To guarantee termination, one must supply an explicit upper bound on the size of the data.
+The required technique will be studied in the next chapter.
+We will also use this technique in chapter "Applicative type constructors and their combinators" when we implement applicative functor evidence for least fixpoint types.

 ## Translating recursive code into Dhall